Leonardo-Boss/suckless-site/dwm.suckless.org/patches/pwkl.md

 Description
 -----------
 Basically, this patch implements per-window keyboard layout support in dwm.
-It makes dwm remember current keyboard layout when a window is unfocued, and restore it back when that window is focused again.
+It makes dwm remember current keyboard layout when a window is unfocused, and restore it back when that window is focused again.

 Notes
 -----------